JJ Chalmers: Media career

+At the Gold Coast 2018 Commonwealth Games, Chalmers was one of two presenters anchoring coverage live from Australia for the BBC.
+For the Birmingham 2022 Games, Chalmers presented a nightly highlights show alongside Isa Guha.

-Away from sport, Chalmers took part in Pilgrimage: Road to Santiago, where seven celebrities, including Ed Byrne, Neil Morrissey and Debbie McGee tackled a medieval pilgrimage, across the North of Spain, to see whether it still has relevance today.
-As well as taking on more roles as part of the BBC Events Team, including Trooping the Colour and the commemorations to mark the 75th Anniversary of the D-Day landings.
-He was honoured to be chosen to narrate Scotland Remembers 100 Years of Armistice, a nationally broadcast service from Glasgow Cathedral.
+Away from sport, Chalmers took part in Pilgrimage: Road to Santiago, where seven celebrities undertook a medieval pilgrimage, across the North of Spain, to see whether it still has relevance today.
+He worked for the BBC on events such as Trooping the Colour and the commemorations to mark the 75th Anniversary of the D-Day landings.
+He narrated Scotland Remembers 100 Years of Armistice, a nationally broadcast service from Glasgow Cathedral.

-In 2019 he added cycling to his portfolio of sports coverage, as a part of the BBC's team working on RideLondon, 2019 UCI Road World Championships and Glasgow Track Cycling World Cup.
+In 2019, he was a part of the BBC's team working on RideLondon, 2019 UCI Road World Championships and Glasgow Track Cycling World Cup.

-On 3 September 2020 it was announced that Chalmers would be taking part in the eighteenth series of Strictly Come Dancing.
+On 3 September 2020, it was announced that Chalmers would be taking part in the eighteenth series of Strictly Come Dancing.
 He danced with professional Amy Dowden.
 He was eliminated in the quarter finals of the competition, after losing the dance-off to Jamie Laing and Karen Hauer.

-In March 2021 the BBC announced that Chalmers would be joining Sarah Moore and Jacqui Joseph as a presenter on Money For Nothing when the series returns later this spring.
-In April Chalmers was part of the BBC presentation team covering the funeral of Prince Philip, Duke of Edinburgh.
-On 24 June Chalmers was announced as one of the presenters for BBC coverage of the 2020 Summer Olympics to be held in Tokyo.
-He was coincidently flown out to Tokyo by the same pilot who flew him home from Afghanistan while in a medically induced coma.
+In March 2021, the BBC announced that Chalmers would be joining Sarah Moore and Jacqui Joseph as a presenter on Money For Nothing.
+In April, Chalmers was part of the BBC presentation team covering the funeral of Prince Philip, Duke of Edinburgh.

+Chalmers presented overnight coverage of the delayed Tokyo 2020 Summer Olympics for the BBC.
+He was coincidentally flown out to Tokyo by the same pilot who flew him home from Afghanistan while Chalmers was in a medically-induced coma.
+For the Beijing 2022 Games, Chalmers presented an afternoon highlights show of the day's events.
+At the Paris 2024 Olympics, Chalmers anchored morning coverage of the games with Jeanette Kwakye.

-In early 2022 Chalmers presented Dunkirk: Mission Impossible; a three-part television series focusing on the events of Operation Dynamo - the evacuation of Allied soldiers during World War II from the beaches and harbour of Dunkirk.
+In early 2022 Chalmers presented Dunkirk: Mission Impossible; a three-part television series focusing on the events of Operation Dynamo, the evacuation of Allied soldiers during World War II from the beaches and harbour of Dunkirk.
 In April 2022 Chalmers appeared on BBC's Gardeners' World, introducing the garden at his family home of six years, in Fife, Scotland.

+In November 2022, Chalmers was the anchor presenter for the BBC coverage of the Wheelchair Rugby League World Cup.

+In August 2023, Chalmers co-presented The Royal Edinburgh Military Tattoo with Jennifer Reoch for BBC One.

+In August 2024, Chalmers co-presented “Warship: Life in The Royal Navy” for Channel 5 with Julia Bradbury.